discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 	if (args[0]) {
 		const user = getUserFromMention(args[0]);
 		if (!user) {
-			return message.reply('Please use a proper mention if you want to see someone else\'s avatar.');
+			return message.reply('Please use a proper mention if you want to see someone elses avatar.');
 		}

 		return message.channel.send(`${user.username}'s avatar: ${user.displayAvatarURL}`);